infiniaml/ml-bootcamp/jargon-rasch/bootcamp-jargon.md

 I talk about "just use deep learning" in jest here, but every day there are articles and papers of people trying problems previously thought to be best approximated by more "traditional" ml methods.

 Some industries require being able to explain, like your credit score.

 :::

 ## don't forget to look for prior art
-- Look at UNet, VGG-16, YOLO, and many other hyped algorithms.
+- Look at UNet, YOLO, ResNet51, RetinaNet, and many other hyped algorithms.
-- Tensorflow has many sets of "pre-trained" weights available to solve problems without training them all yourself.
+- Tensorflow has many sets of "pre-trained" weights

 ## this was a whole section on data prep

-- new api
+- new API
-- new csv from a customer
+- new CSV from a customer

 ## things that matter for ML
-- noramalizing or "whitening"
+- normalizing or "whitening"
 - binning
 - missing values
+- dimensionality reduction
+- class imbalance

-# regression
+# algorithms

 ---